onespacemedia/cms/docs/helpers.md

 ## PageBase

-`cms.models.PageBase` provides the publication control that `OnlineBase` does, but also contains many useful fields that are fairly typical for a typical article-like thing on a website.
+`cms.models.PageBase` provides the publication control that `OnlineBase` does, but also contains many useful fields that are useful to article-like models on a website.
 If an instance of your model lives at its own URL and has a title, such as a news article or a blog post, then you almost certainly want to inherit from `PageBase`.
 The CMS's own `Page` model inherits from it.